ruankie/pydata23-synth-data/slides/main-slides.md

 ---

-## How can we use synthetic data to test data pipelines?
+## 🧪 Synthetic data to test data pipelines

 - Synthetic data is artificially generated data that mimics the characteristics and behavior of real data
 - Synthetic data can help us to test our data pipelines by:
-  - Providing us with realistic and representative sample data
+  - Providing realistic sample data
-  - Allowing us to control the size, shape, and distribution of the data
+  - Allowing  control of the size, shape, and distribution of the data
-  - Enabling us to simulate different scenarios and edge cases
+  - Enabling simulations of different scenarios and edge cases
   - Reducing the risk of exposing sensitive or confidential information

 ---